Skip to Content Skip to navigation

 If the employee works on a shift pattern that changes as a consequence of organisational change and their shift payments are reduced, the employee can be asked to work up to their level of earnings if there are any gaps in the shift due to increased demand or staff absences.
 Staff would not be expected to work beyond their contracted hours but may be required to work a higher level of unsocial hours (as per their protected salary).
 However, if staff agree to work beyond their contracted hours they would be paid as per Agenda for Change Terms and Conditions.

-In situations where there are significant changes to rota, NHS Boards should try to redeploy staff into posts which reduce the reliance on protection in order to stabilise the employees’ working pattern.
+In situations where there are significant changes to rota, NHS Fife should try to redeploy staff into posts which reduce the reliance on protection in order to stabilise the employees’ working pattern.

 If an employee’s contractual hours of work are reduced they will be entitled to organisational change protection.
 However, the employee can be asked to work up to their contractual hours if there is increased demand or staff absences.

-If an employee has their contractual overtime stopped or reduced they will be entitled to organisational change protection.
-However, the employee can be asked to work up to their level of contracted overtime.
+If an employee has their contractual or regular overtime or excess hours stopped or reduced they will be entitled to organisational change protection.
+However, the employee can be asked to work up to their level of contracted or regular overtime or excess hours.

 Working on Different Sites